Paul H. Johnson, Jr.

 Midwestern Actuarial Forum Seminar Exam MLC/3L Instructor (Spring 2012-Present):

-- >Spring 2013 MAF Exam Seminar Registration Information
+- >Fall 2013 MAF Exam Seminar Registration Information

 Publications and Other Significant Work:

-- "Small Sample Stochastic Tail Modeling: Tackling Sampling Errors and Sampling Bias by Pivot-Distance Sampling and Parametric Curve Fitting Techniques," To appear in Actuarial Research Clearing House 2013.
+- "Small Sample Stochastic Tail Modeling: Tackling Sampling Errors and Sampling Bias by Pivot-Distance Sampling and Parametric Curve Fitting Techniques," Actuarial Research Clearing House 2013.

 - "SOA Exam MLC & CAS Exam 3L Study Supplement," Midwestern Actuarial Forum, 2012, approximately 300 pages; first section provided.